top of page

 The Vessel | Holding Meaning Through Creative Listening & Evaluation

-This is where Ursula K Le Guin's Carrier Bag Theory became central to my thinking.
+This is where Ursula K Le Guin's Carrier Bag Theory returned central to my thinking.

 Rather than celebrating the heroic act, Le Guin asks us to consider the container.
 The thing that holds, gathers and carries.
 This shifted how I understood the Creative Agents.
 They were not there to produce neat answers or resolved outcomes, but to carry what they encountered.
 To hold fragments, uncertainty and meaning without forcing resolution.